ankithkumar12/AttendanceManagerr/README.md

 ## Installation

-To run the ToDo App on your local machine, follow these steps:
+To run the this app on your local machine, follow these steps:

 1. Ensure that you have Flutter and Dart installed on your system.
 For more information, visit the [Flutter installation guide](https://flutter.dev/docs/get-started/install).